BobanSpasic/MDX_Tool/README.md

-       -m               --hname              Rename file to the SHA2-256 hash of the file -z               --normalize          Set parameters to be between minimum and maximum allowed values -y               --markcorr           Mark files that have parameters outside the min/max limits Adds .corr as the file extension
-       -w               --marknull           Mark files that have nulls ($00) in voice names Adds .nl as the file extension
+       -m               --hname              Rename file to the SHA2-256 hash of the file -z               --normalize          Set parameters to be between minimum and maximum allowed values -y               --markcorr           Mark files that have parameters outside the min/max limits Adds .x_corr as the file extension where x is the error code Lower 4 numbers are the count of min/max errors Higher numbers are the count of voices with values in normally unused bits -w               --marknull           Mark files that have nulls ($00) in voice names Adds .nl as the file extension
        -r               --repair             Repair/extract DX7 VMEM data from files